10 Best Fonts for Dyslexia

 2. Helvetica

-It’s not quite as rounded as Arial, but its lack of series and evenly spaced letters make it one of the best fonts for dyslexia accessibility.
+It’s not quite as rounded as Arial, but its lack of serifs and evenly spaced letters make it one of the best for dyslexia accessibility.

 This is an example of Helvetica font.